Dane-zaa language: Language documentation

 Alfred Garrioch (1848–1934) was a Christian missionary of the Anglican Church Mission Society (CMS) who worked with the Beaver.
 He was born in 1848 in what would later become Manitoba.
-In 1876 he established a CMS mission and Indian children training school at Fort Vermilion, under the name of Unjaga Mission.
+In 1876, he established a CMS mission and Indian children training school at Fort Vermilion, under the name of Unjaga Mission.
 He learnt and analysed the Beaver language and translated the Gospel of Mark into Beaver.
 In the mid-1880s he visited England where he had his work in the Beaver language printed.
 In 1886 Garrioch returned to mission work among the Beaver Indians.
 In 1892 he returned to Manitoba.
 In 1905 he retired from active work and settled at Portage la Prairie, Manitoba.
 In 1925 he wrote two autobiographical accounts of his life called The Far and Furry North and in 1929 A Hatchet Mark in Duplicate.
 He died in 1934.

-In 1885 the Society for Promoting Christian Knowledge (SPCK) published A Primer and a Vocabulary in the Beaver Indian Language.
-In 1886 SPCK published A Manual of Devotion in the Beaver Indian Language and also published his Gospel of Mark in syllabic characters with syllabarium, supplementary syllabarium, chapter headings and illustrations.
+In 1885, the Society for Promoting Christian Knowledge (SPCK) published A Primer and a Vocabulary in the Beaver Indian Language.
+In 1886, SPCK published A Manual of Devotion in the Beaver Indian Language and also published Garrioch's Gospel of Mark in syllabic characters with syllabarium, supplementary syllabarium, chapter headings and illustrations.
 In 1886 the British and Foreign Bible Society (BFBS) published his Gospel of Mark as Ootech oochu Takehniya-Tinkles St. Mark in Roman characters without the illustrations.
 This has been digitised and is online on YouVersion and BibleSearch.

 In 1959 and throughout the 1960s, anthropologist Robin Ridington began working with the Doig River First Nation on the documentation and recording of Dane-zaa.
 He returned in 1978 with his second wife Jillian Ridington and they worked with Howard Broomfield and linguist Billy Attachie.
 His daughter Amber Ridington collaborated with Dane-zaa youth and elders to create Dane Wajich: Dane-zaa Stories and Songs-Dreamers and the Land, a virtual library that has made Dane-zaa pronunciations and other resources on Dane-zaa culture available to the public.

-In 1968 John chapter 3 was translated by Marshall and Jean Holdstock and published as Lǫ́ǫ́se nadááse by Scripture Gift Mission.
+In 1968, the Gospel of John, chapter 3, was translated by Marshall and Jean Holdstock and published as Lǫ́ǫ́se nadááse by Scripture Gift Mission.

 In 2004–2011, the language as spoken by the elders of the Beaver First Nations communities in Alberta and British Columbia was collected as part of the DoBeS Beaver documentation project.
 The intent was to document an endangered language from a place names' perspective, collecting place names along with stories of culturally relevant locations and personal migration stories, allowing for the exploration of spatial expressions in the language.
-These materials, along with other grammatical and pedagogical items, are held in the DoBeS Archive and are available for download, subject to agreeing to the terms of access.
+These materials, along with other grammatical and pedagogical items, are held in the DoBeS Archive and are available for download (subject to agreeing to the terms of access).